Close search

 Students who are directly admitted to BW as a BSN student will take a series of prerequisite courses before beginning clinical rotations and coursework in the nursing major the second term of their sophomore year.
 Students need to earn a grade of C or higher in each of the prerequisite courses by the end of the fall semester of their sophomore year and maintain a minimum GPA of 2.75 in BW coursework.

-In addition to meeting curricular and grade requirements, BSN students must maintain the following to stay in the BSN program: good academic standing (including no charges of academic dishonesty), good disciplinary standing through student affairs (maintaining compliance with the BW Student Code of Conduct, particularly as it pertains to drug or alcohol use), required vaccinations and successfully undergo an off-campus background check.
-Compliance with these requirements will be examined during an interview with members of the BSN faculty during the sophomore year and prior to beginning clinical placements.
+In addition to meeting curricular and grade requirements, BSN students must maintain the following to progress in the BSN program: good academic standing (including no charges of academic dishonesty), good disciplinary standing through student affairs (maintaining compliance with the BW Student Code of Conduct, particularly as it pertains to drug or alcohol use), required vaccinations, and successfully undergo an off-campus background check.
+Compliance with these requirements will be verified by members of the Department of Nursing faculty during the sophomore year, at the end of fall semester.
+Students meeting all requirements will begin the nursing sequence in spring semester of their sophomore year.

 Prerequisite courses include: